What is a cluster headache?

 What are the symptoms of cluster headaches?

-While symptoms may differ from person to person, the following are common symptoms of a cluster headache:
+These are common symptoms of a cluster headache:

 - Sudden onset of pain, generally around or behind the eye